Hashfyre/hashfyre-personal-hugo/content/post/rootconf-2017-day-01.md

 The scene here at Bangalore was fancy, upbeat and teeming with geeks; which only added to my euphoria.
 Thankfully, that reddit guy turned out to be [Captn3m0](https://captnemo.in/) who was very much key'ed into almost all the nicer tech (and otherwise) communities in this city.

-Soon, I was attending (Rootconf'16)[https://rootconf.in/2016/] and getting to meet wonderful devs and infra-geeks from all over the world.
+Soon, I was attending [Rootconf'16](https://rootconf.in/2016/) and getting to meet wonderful devs and infra-geeks from all over the world.
 My glass was half-empty and I had my tinted-spectacles on.
 Nothing could deter my enthusiasm.

-Then, a year goes by...
+Then, a year went by...

 My glass is now three-quarters full, I've sobered up from the initial trippy-tour of the scene and more importantly, the community has absorbed me.
 Now, I'm somewhat key'ed in.